mobizt/FirebaseClient/README.md

 ```

-When you don't use filesystems, you can exclude the related code in this library by removing the `ENABLE_FS` macro in [src/Config.h](/src/Config.h) or in your own defined config at [src/UserConfig.h](/src) or adding `DISABLE_FS` in compiler build flags.
+When you don't use filesystems, you can exclude the related code in this library by removing the `ENABLE_FS` macro in [src/Config.h](/src/Config.h) or in your own defined config at [src/UserConfig.h](/src) or adding `DISABLE_FS` in the compiler build flags.

 - ### Working with Networks